Spartronics4915/developers_handbook/java_lessons/1_syntax.md

 # Basic Syntax
 Welcome to the Spartronics Java lessons!
 Work your way through these chronologically, and skip over any parts you already know.
+At the end of each lesson there are PracticeIt problems; you should do them unless you're already completely skipping the lesson (if you are skipping the lesson, trying the problems is still recommended, because they will either be easy and quick, or they'll highlight areas you need to improve).

 ## Introduction
 Consider the following program: